-Having purchased quite a few programming books from various publishers recently, one has quickly become a firm favourite; The Pragmatic Bookshelf (AKA The Pragmatic Programmers.)
+Having read a lot of programming books recently, one publisher has quickly become a firm favourite; The Pragmatic Bookshelf (AKA The Pragmatic Programmers.)

-Here are three great reasons that make them stand head and shoulders above most other publishers:
+Here are a few reasons that make them stand head and shoulders above most other publishers:

 Excellent beta schemes – You can often buy their books while they’re in beta, and not only are they available in all major digital formats, but they get updated often too.
 You also get access to a forum where you can talk directly with the book author/s.